-(a) Any Person Involved who has knowledge of the occurrence of an accident or serious incident shall notify without delay the competent safety investigation authority of the State of Occurrence thereof.

-(b) The AICC shall notify without delay ICAO and foreign countries (the State of Registry, the State of the Operator, the State of Design and the State of Manufacture) concerned in accordance with the international standards and recommended practices of the occurrence of all accidents and serious incidents of which it has been notified.
+- (a) Any Person Involved who has knowledge of the occurrence of an accident or serious incident shall notify, as soon as possible and by the quickest means available, AICC of Occurrence thereof. - (b) The AICC shall notify without delay ICAO and foreign countries (the State of Registry, the State of the Operator, the State of Design and the State of Manufacture) concerned in accordance with the international standards and recommended practices of the occurrence of all accidents and serious incidents of which it has been notified.